Get

 Vaccine reactions can manifest in many ways in our dogs, but most frequently they will be mild and self-limiting.
 Most commonly we will see an over-active immune response to a vaccine cause redness, hives, swelling, or even a low-grade fever.
 Soreness and swelling at the injection site are common, especially if your dog is rambunctious at the vet.
 Anaphylactic reactions, the most severe kind of vaccine reaction, is rare.
 However, if this occurs, your dog should be seen immediately by a veterinarian for care.

 Vaccines help to prevent many fatal diseases, and are recommended in all of our pet dogs.
-However, the exact timetable and recommended vaccines should be discussed with your veterinarian to determine what is best for your pup.
+However, the exact timetable and recommended vaccines should be discussed with a veterinarian to determine what is best for your pup.
 Treating mild vaccine reactions with OTC antihistamines may be appropriate, and many dogs will even be pre-treated if they have had reactions in the past.

 Our vaccines and recommended protocols have made significant strides over the years.
-I encourage you to speak with your veterinarian about the best, most up to date and educated research into what is best for your dog rather than reading about rare horror stories on the internet.
+I encourage you to speak with a veterinarian about the best, most up to date and educated research into what is best for your dog rather than reading about rare horror stories on the internet.
 Vaccines truly do save lives and the risk of reactions is better than a certain death by disease.

 Featured Image Credit: Lucky Business, Shutterstock